-D88624-S49047 KEEP THIS P ORTION FOR YOU JR RECO THIS PR OXY CARD IS VALID ONLY Proposal 2.
-For late or dates if necessary or appropriate to solicit additional f the Special Meeting. o direction is given, FOR proposal 1 and FOR proposal 2. properly come before the meeting or any adjournment or ey, ers N THIS PC RTION C OTO LABS, INC. ' The Board of Directors recommends y ou vote FC R proposal 1 and FOR pro posal 2.
-For Against Absta 1.
-To approve the Proto Labs, Inc. 2022 Long-Term Incentive Plan. Ο 0 0 To approve one or more adjournmer proxies if there are insufficient votes its of the Sp to approve ecial Meeting to a later date Proposal 1 at the time of the or dates if necessary or appropriate to so Special Meeting. olicit additional 0 Ο 0 NOTE: This proxy, when properly execut Discretionary authority is hereby conferre postponement thereof. ed, will be d as to all c voted as directed, or if no di ther matters which may prop irection is given, FOR proposal 1 and F0 perly come before the meeting or any a DR proposal 2. djournment or ostponement thereof.
-Please sign exactly as your name(s) appea ar(s) hereon .
-When signing as attorney, executor, administrator, or other fiduciary, j should each sign personally.
-All holders m ust sign.
-If a corporation or partnership, please sign in full corporate or partnershi o name by a uthorized oπicer.
-Signature [PLEASE SIGN WITHIN BOX] Date - Signature (Joint Owners) Date
+D88624-54904 D88624-S49047 KEEP THIS F PORTION FOR YOUR RECORDS THIS PROXY CARD IS VALID ONLY WHEN SIGNED AND DA ATED.
+DETACH AND RETURN N THIS PO RTION ONLY PROT TO LABS, INC. ٦ Th The Board of Directors recommends you vote FOR proposal 1 and FOR proposal 2.
+For Against Abstain 1. .
+To approve the Proto Labs, Inc. 2022 Long-Term Incentive Plan. Ο Ο O 2.
+To approve one or more adjournments of the Special Meeting to a later date or dates if necessary or ap proxies if there are insufficient votes to approve Proposal 1 at the time of the Special Meeting. propriate to solici t additional 0 0 Ο Di NOTE: This proxy, when properly executed, will be voted as directed, or if no direction is given, FOR prop Discretionary authority is hereby conferred as to all other matters which may properly come before the me postponement thereof. ex sh Please sign exactly as your name(s) appear(s) hereon.
+When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
+Joint owners hould each sign personally.
+All holders must sign.
+If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
+Sig ignature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date